 As an adult I do miss the plot developments, the intrigue around The Ark and Turbo’s growth as a character.
 But sometimes it’s just fun to have a completely ludicrous, over-sized battle!
 In the final panel Turbo says the enemy is trapped inside the city behind the fence, so they can pick them off more easily.
 Has he forgotten they got in via a tunnel?
 We’ll find out next time I’m sure.
 It’s throwaway stuff but fun, and I’m only a little disappointed because the comic has set such high standards for itself.

 More interesting for this old man is another much older man in the Joe Alien story by David Robinson, as the human who seems to be the leader of the killer plant life tells his story.
 He was the sole astronaut on the first manned rocket heading for Mars.
-While this is now predicted to take place in 2024, at the time of Wildcat’s publication we never thought it’d happen quite so soon, so his tale takes place in 2079.
+At the time of Wildcat’s publication we never thought it’d happen any time soon, so his tale takes place in 2079.
 Travelling through an asteroid belt one of the huge rocks begins to open up, drawing his craft inside like a scene from You Only Live Twice.

 He makes reference to it looking like “jaws” and with that word choice I can’t help but make the comparison to the big fish from my favourite movie of all time.
 The asteroid itself, as drawn by Ron Smith, bares a striking resemblance to Steven Spielberg‘s classic movie monster, right down to the oversized jowls (needed on the mechanical shark in Jaws for its mouth to open and close without folding or breaking the rubber skin).
 I’m really rather thrilled to see this as a fan of the movie and this comic, I love seeing inspiration from one turning up in the other.